How-to guides¶

 - How to add summary of the conversation history

-- How to add breakpoints
+- How to add long-term memory (cross-thread)

-- How to add dynamic breakpoints
+method.
+Use this if implementing a human-in-the-loop workflow via static breakpoints. - How to add dynamic breakpoints with

 Streaming¶